San-Diego-Web-Design/spree-search/README.markdown

 # Search

 This is an extension that adds sort and search support for products inside Spree.
-This extension works on edge-version of Spree.
+This extension works only with Spree 0.9.x.

 ## Install
       script/extension install git://github.com/romul/spree-search.git